 CO.No.
 Upon completion of this course, students will be able to PSO addressed CL CO-1 define and illustrate the concepts of topological spaces and product topology.
-5 Re CO-2 explain how the topology on a space is determined by the collection of open sets, by the collection of closed sets, or by a basis of neighbourhoods at each point, and the conditions for a function to be continuous.
-2 Ev CO-3 explain the concepts concerned with properties that are preserved under continuous deformation of objects.
-5&6 Ev CO-4 apply the knowledge general topology to formulate and solve problems of a topological nature in mathematics and other fields where topological issues arise.
-2 Ap CO-5 define Connectedness and Compactness and prove the related theorems.
-5 Re CO-6 understand the separation axioms in different spaces.
-5 Un CO-7 familiar with the Uryshon lemma and the Tietze extension theorem, and can characterize metrizable spaces.
-1&5 Ар CO-8 explain the relation between the three types of compactness in general topological spaces and in metric spaces.
+5 Re CO-2 explain the concepts concerned with properties that are preserved under continuous deformation of objects.
+5,6 Un CO-3 apply the knowledge general topology to formulate and solve problems of a topological nature in mathematics and other fields where topological issues arise.
+2 Ар CO-4 analyse Connectedness and Compactness and prove the related theorems.
+5 An CO-5 understand the separation axioms in different spaces.
+5 Un CO-6 explain the relation between the three types of compactness in general topological spaces and in metric spaces.
 5 An